g-codesteller/trt-custom-plugin/README.md

 # TensorRT Custom Plugin Example
 Adapted Gelu Plugin from https://github.com/NVIDIA/TensorRT/tree/master/plugin/geluPlugin

+This repository explain how to work with custom layers in an end-to-end Deep Learning Pipeline.
+In this repository, I have added a custom layer in the model architecture using Keras custom Layer api.
+Thereafter, the model is trained on a demo dataset to do dogs vs cats classification.
+Post training, I have written the converter code to convert the trained model to a TensorRT engine.
+I have also included a inference code to do inference with the converted engine.

 ## Train model with GeLu
 The [model](https://github.com/codesteller/trt-custom-plugin/blob/45532a116791cd6ffb5a607db3adccadbeabe035/tf_utils/model.py#L14) can be trained using the script do_train.py.